isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 must be identified by either DUID or its hardware/MAC address; see :ref:`mac-in-dhcpv6` for details.
-There is an optional ``reservations`` array in the ``subnet6`` structure; each element in that array is a structure that holds information about a single host.
+There is an optional ``reservations`` array in the ``subnet6`` structure; each element in that array is a structure that holds information about reservations for a single host.
 In particular, the structure has an identifier that uniquely identifies a host.
 In the DHCPv6 context, the identifier is usually a DUID, but it can also be a hardware or MAC address.
 One or more